Terre Haute Transit: Passes

 14-Ride Pass: $18.00 is available from the driver or at the Transit Office.

 31-Day Pass: $40.00 - Unlimited rides for 31 days from the activation date.
 Available at the Transit Office at the new Multi-Modal Parking Garage.

-Campus Agreements
+Campus agreements

 Indiana State University students, faculty and staff are able to ride the bus for free by showing their university ID.
 This is a result of a contract with the university where it pays the transit utility $110,000 per semester, which is matched with federal transit funds.

 Ivy Tech students and staff have the choice to ride the Terre Haute City Bus as well as the CampusTransit Shuttle Bus at no charge by showing a valid Ivy Tech ID.

 Fleet

 Terre Haute transit uses a number of "Paratransit" vehicles manufactured by StarTrans.
-Fleet numbers range from 30-42 and a StarTrans Replica Trolley.
+Fleet numbers range from 30 to 42 and a StarTrans Replica Trolley.
 Their fleet also includes two Azure Citibuses, hybrid type vehicles, that were entered service in May 2010.

+Transfer center

+The bus transfer center, located at 8th and Cherry streets, serves as the primary transfer point for Terre Haute Transit buses.
+The facility is located on the ground level of a parking garage constructed in 2008.
+The facility is also served by Greyhound Lines buses.

+Fixed route ridership

+The ridership statistics shown here are of fixed route services only and do not include demand response services.